menandmice/micetro_docs/guides/implementation/install_webapp_linux.rst

 Enabling content compression for Apache
 ---------------------------------------
-To speed up response time for large operations, add the following line to `mmws.conf:
+To speed up response time for large operations, add the following line to ``mmws.conf``:

 .. code-block::